Bootstrap tests for almost goodness-of-fit: Almost Goodness of Fit Tests

 \subsection{The model framework}

-The potential model that might approximate the cdf \(F\) of the r.v. \(X\) is the family \(\mathcal G\) in \eqref{parametric-family} under the assumption that there exists a function \(\bpsi_{\btheta}\) such that
+The family \(\mathcal G\) in \eqref{parametric-family} is the potential model that might approximate the cdf \(F\) of the r.v. \(X\).
+To estimate the parameter $\btheta\in\Theta$, we assume that there exists a function \(\bpsi_{\btheta}\) such that

+where `$\E_{G(\btheta)}$' denotes the expectation with respect to the probability measure with cdf $G(\btheta)$.
 We do not impose that \(F\in\mathcal G\), but we assume that we can estimate the parameter \(\btheta\) with a sample drawn from \(F\).
-For this purpose, we will use M-estimators (see \cite{Stefanski-Boos}) and work under the assumption that there exists \(\btheta_F\) in the interior of \(\Theta\) uniquely determined by the equations
+For this purpose, we use M-estimators (see \cite{Stefanski-Boos}) and work under the assumption that there exists \(\btheta_F\) in the interior of \(\Theta\) uniquely determined by the equations

 For instance, if we estimate $\boldtheta$ via maximum likelihood, then $\boldsymbol{\psi}_{\boldtheta}(x)=\partial \log g(x;\boldsymbol{\theta})/\partial \boldsymbol{\theta}$, where $g(x;\boldsymbol{\theta})$ is the density function of $G(\boldsymbol{\theta})$.
 In such a case, $G(\boldtheta_F)$ is the projection of $F$ onto the family $\mathcal{G}$ using the Kullback-Leibler divergence; see the notion of \textit{misspecified model} in \cite[Example 5.25]{van der Vaart}.